Parshat Yitro 5773

 There is no need for a repetition.
 They’ve heard the message.
 Of course they will obey.

-So far as Moshe is concerned, because they don’t have permission to ascend, therefore they won’t even try to ascend.
+So far as Moses is concerned, because they don’t have permission to ascend, therefore they won’t even try to ascend.
 It’s as if they lack the ability to ascend.

-I would suggest that God is teaching Moshe a lesson in leadership.
+I would suggest that God is teaching Moses a lesson in leadership.

 The leader needs to understand the strengths and weaknesses of those he is leading.
 The leader must not assume that everyone is just like him.

-That is to say, while it was enough for Moshe to hear a command once and he would obey it, that may not be the case for others.
+That is to say, while it was enough for Moses to hear a command once and he would obey it, that may not be the case for others.

 All of the Jewish people wanted a close relationship with God.
-They wanted to come as close as possible to Har Sinai when the Torah was given.
+They wanted to come as close as possible to Mount Sinai when the Torah was given.

 The boundaries were set around the mountain because anyone who came too close would suffer spiritual harm.